edriso/munajaa/README.md

 ---

-**Take blessed moments for prayer, remembrance, and seeking forgiveness, and increase your good deeds!** 🌿
+**Take blessed moments for prayer, dhikr, and seeking forgiveness, and increase your good deeds!** 🌿